ebrown3nr6/mutsig_dissertation/README.md

 Please see "code" folder for code or find code on Jupyter: /home/jovyan/shared-team/2025-masters-project/people/eleanor/CLEAN_CODE/for_github

-Find all graphs in "plots" folder and find all csv tables from stats in "tables"
+Please find all outputs including plots, stats, and tables in graphs in "outputs" folder

 --------------------------------------------------------------------